eguneys/lheadsup-play/STORY.md

 After fixing all the bugs, please take a look at the final results of various networks: [here](logs/ehs_neural_out.log).

-Note that the game phase is written at the top, like Flop, Turn, River.
+Explaing the logs, note that the game phase is written at the top, like Flop, Turn, River.
 As you can see `ehs1_mix_3x32-50000` performs the best at all phases.
 Because it is trained on all the data, while other networks are trained on data for specific phases.
 So I didn't need to split the data into phases after all.

+To summarize, I achieved 80% accuracy, and 6% error.
 Now I am going to use this mix network and move on to our final challenge.

 ## Interesting ChatGPT Conversations
 - [MCTS in Javascript](https://chat.openai.com/share/d287c5d9-5060-4562-8ebd-653e4fc37cdd)